The Beginner’s Guide to Tempo Run Training

 It’s simple: a 5K equals 3.1 miles.

-I remember my first 5K—a local charity run, and those 3.1 miles felt like a huge hurdle.
+My first 5K was a local charity run, and those 3.1 miles felt like a huge hurdle.
 But crossing the finish line?
 That was the best feeling in the world.

 If you’re just starting out, the 5K is an excellent goal to set your sights on.